NBA on TNT: Aftermath

 As Inside the NBA began to finish its last edition on TNT, Shaquille O'Neal, Kenny Smith, Charles Barkley, and Ernie Johnson each took turns recounting their memories and thanking everyone who contributed to the show, while also alluding to the studio show's impending move to ESPN and ABC.
 At the end, an emotional Johnson was given the final word, signing the broadcast off with the following message:

 I'll try to keep this brief.
 Several years ago, I wrote a book called Unscripted and I asked people to embrace the unscripted, not fear the unscripted.
 If I had written the script, the NBA and TNT would be together forever.
 It's not gonna happen.
 But, while I was disappointed and I was sad, I was not bitter.
 We know how business works.
 Gratitude is the operative word for me.
 Grateful that, you know, since 1989, I've been with this company.
 No matter what you call the company, it will always be Turner.
 And, I'm grateful that I worked with you guys.
 I'm grateful for all the relationships we've built professionally and personally through the years, you just don't realize that.
 Until you see people here on the road say, "Hey, this is probably gonna be it", and you think back to all the good times you had.
 So, I'm grateful for that and also grateful that we have members of our crew who are gonna go work at NBC or work at Amazon.
 And you know why they got those jobs?
 Because their résumé says NBA on TNT.
 So, thank you.
 We have been honored to do this.
 Look, the four of us, as you've already heard, the four of us are gonna be together.
 Our production crew is gonna be together.
 It's gonna be that same bunch.
 We're still gonna be shooting that show in Atlanta.
 It's just gonna air somewhere else.
 And so, the craziness you see, the nonsense and the foolishness, and the top-notch basketball analysis.
 All that stuff is gonna be on ESPN or ABC next year, not on TNT.
 For that, we're sad.
 But I'm proud to say for the last time, thanks for watching us.
 It's the NBA on TNT.

+In 2026, TNT Sports announced an agreement with FIBA for the rights to senior level men's and women's tournaments including the 2026 FIBA Women's Basketball World Cup, 2027 FIBA Basketball World Cup and EuroBasket 2029, along with associated qualifying tournaments.